smurf667/googlecalx/README.md

 ### Reminders
 You can choose between having no reminder at all, using your calendar's defaults for reminders, or set a specific type (email, popup, sms), time and color for the entry.

+# FAQ

+## Export does not work any more
+If you get an error message which indicates an `invalid_token` maybe something went wrong with your credentials.
+These are stored locally with the extension, and may expire or you may have changed you password for Google etc.

+Recommended solution: Delete the file `StoredCredentials` in `%userprofile%\AppData\Roaming\TV-Browser\<TV-Browser-version>\.store\googlecalx` and restart TV-Browser.
+Using the calendar export should prompt for your login credentials again.
+This question has been asked (in German) in the TV-Browser forum at https://hilfe.tvbrowser.org/viewtopic.php?t=17003&start=105#p109952